tmtsoftware/esw-ts/README.md

 To generate paradox documentation for the ESW-TS, run the following command

-  `sbt clean makeSite`
+  `sbt clean makeSite openSite`

-Above command will generate the paradox site at `target/site/esw-ts/0.1.0-SNAPSHOT` location.
+Above command will generate and open the paradox site in browser.
-Open `index.html` file in the browser to view paradox documentation.

 ### Push paradox documentation
 To push documentation on github pages, follow the steps: